Skip to navigation | Skip to main content | Skip to footer

 Further information from the Leverhulme Trust website.

-The next Leverhulme Trust deadline 14 May 2025.
+Deadlines normally in May every year.
 Applications for the Philip Leverhulme Prizes should be demand managed as each institution may only submit a maximum of three applications for each subject area, therefore an internal selection process should be put in place before the Trust deadline.

-This opportunity announced on 23 October 2024, with the University internal deadline for EoIs, and external submissions to the councils by 18 June 2025, via the new UKRI Funding Service.
+Latest, round 11.
+The University internal deadline for EoIs 26/01/2026, and external submissions to UKRI by 16/06/2026, via the new UKRI Funding Service.
 The Faculty of Humanities internal process explained online.

 Without limits to the amount of funding requested, - the FLF scheme has funded fellowships from £300k to £2m -, and duration of up to seven years, hosting organisations are contributing to the funding of their fellows, they should commit to the salary of the fellow.